quadbio/RNAseq_tutorial/Tutorial.md

 #### Enrichment analysis: frequency comparison
 With all those resources of gene function annotation, we need to take the advantage of them and try to figure out which biological functions/processes that our identified DEGs are significantly involved.
 As mentioned above, one straightforward strategy is to check whether in the gene group in focus there is any significant enrichment of genes participating or representing certain biological functions, processes or components, in relative to other genes.
 There are quite some tests which assess the significance of association between two kinds of classifications, and can be therefore used to check enrichment.
 The famous examples include [Fisher's exact test](https://en.wikipedia.org/wiki/Fisher%27s_exact_test) and [chi-squared test](https://en.wikipedia.org/wiki/Chi-squared_test).
 When using the two tests, the two classifications to test for association are whether a gene is in the gene group, and whether a gene is annotated to a functional category.
 In addition, it is also possible to formulate it with a similar but different way.
 Assume there are in total $N$ genes, $K$ of which are associated to a functional annotation.
 If we now randomly pick $n$ genes with $n$ being the size of the gene group we are going to test, then the number of genes among those $n$ genes which are associated to the annotation follows a [hypergeometric distribution](https://en.wikipedia.org/wiki/Hypergeometric_distribution), or can also be approximated as a [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) when $N$ is much larger than $n$.
 Therefore, we can also use hypergeometric test or binomial test to see whether the real number $k$ is significantly larger than the number we expect from the distributions.

-In principle, we have now everything we need to wrap up an algorithm by ourselves to do the test, just as we did above for the DE analysis.
+In principle, we have now everything we need to build an algorithm by ourselves to do the test, just as we did above for the DE analysis.
 Meanwhile, there are already tools which implement exactly those (or with a bit modification without changing the principle).
-It would be easier to just use them.
+It would be just easier to use them.

-Among them, [DAVID](https://david.ncifcrf.gov/) (Database for Annotation, Visualization and Integrated Discovery) is probably the most commonly used tool for biologist to check functional enrichment given a gene list.
+Among those methods, [DAVID](https://david.ncifcrf.gov/) (Database for Annotation, Visualization and Integrated Discovery) is probably the most commonly used tool for biologist to check functional enrichment given a gene list.
 It incorporates functional annotations of genes from different databases, including GO, KEGG, Reactome that mentioned above, as well as other databases such as [OMIM](https://www.omim.org/), an online catalog of human genes and genetic disorders; [UniprotKB Keywords](https://www.uniprot.org/help/keywords), which constitute a controlled vocabulary with a hierarchical structure; [InterPro](https://www.ebi.ac.uk/interpro/), which provides functional analysis of proteins by classifying them into families and predicting domains and important sites; [SMART](http://smart.embl-heidelberg.de/), which allows the identification and annotation of genetically mobile domains and the analysis of domain architectures.
-DAVID uses a slightly modified Fisher's exact test for enrichment significance analysis (EASE Score), where it counts one less genes in the gene group that annotated in a functional categories so that the result is more conservative.
+DAVID uses a slightly modified Fisher's exact test for enrichment significance analysis (EASE Score), where it counts one less genes in the gene group that annotated in a functional categories in order to get a more conservative estimate.

 <p align="center"><img src="img/david_start.png" /></p>

 DAVID has an [official quick start tutorial](https://david.ncifcrf.gov/helps/tutorial.pdf) which nicely describes the steps to run different tools.
 Therefore, we won't go through every step here.
-Still, there are some points that worths a mentioning.
+Still, there are several points that I think worth a mentioning.
-1. As the first step, DAVID requires the upload of the gene list to test, by either pasting the full list in the text box (one line per gene), or providing a text file with all the genes (one line per gene).
+1. As the first step, DAVID requires the upload of the gene list to test, by either pasting the full list in the text box (one line per gene), or uploading a text file with all the genes (one line per gene).
 With the gene groups obtained by clustering or other gene grouping methods, you can use the `write.table` function to output the list of genes into a text file, and then upload that file to DAVID
 2. DAVID allows many different gene IDs and symbols, including the official gene symbol (`hgnc_symbol`) and Ensembl ID.
 If the data you have are from human and mouse, and you use the GENCODE annotation, then you have to keep in mind that although the gene IDs in GENCODE are essentially Ensembl IDs, they additionally contain the version (therefore it is called `ensembl_gene_id_version`).
 You shall remove the part after "." to get the Ensembl IDs; or you shall use the `ensembl_gene_id` column if you has retrieved the gene information with `biomaRt` as described earlier
 3. **THIS IS CRITICAL**.
-To check enrichment, a **background** gene panel is necessary.
-Any enrichment of genes related to a functional term means higher frequency than in the background gene panel.
+To check enrichment, a **background** gene panel is needed.
+An enrichment of a functional term means higher frequency in the gene list than in the background gene panel.
 Therefore, a different background gene panel can result in completely different enrichment results.
 By default, DAVID uses all the genes in the species as the background.
-This is kinds of OK, but if your data is from a specific system, e.g. all the brain samples, using all genes as the background may lead to misleading results.
-As a gene needs to be expressed first to be detected as a DEG, and genes being expressed in this specific system already have biased distribution on their functions, even just randomly select genes from the expressed genes would likely result in some enriched functional terms.
-However, they represent the features of the studied system instead of the special features of the gene list.
-In that case, it is recommended to use a different background which is adapted from the system, e.g. only the expressed genes in the data.
+This is kinds of OK, but if your data is from a specific system, e.g. all are brain samples, using all genes as the background may give misleading results.
+A gene needs to be expressed to be detected as a DEG, and genes being expressed in this specific system already have biased distribution on their functions.
+Therefore, even just randomly select genes from the expressed genes would likely result in some enriched functional terms, although they don't mean anything special in the system.
+To avoid this issue, it is recommended to use a different background which is more adaptive to the system, e.g. only the expressed genes in the data.

 As an example, we can output the genes in a group we obtained earlier, as well as all the expressed genes, to text files, and then use them to run DAVID.
 ```R